VioletBitKitten/VTuberVoice/README.md

   * Created tests for the `vtvsettings`` class.
 This could use more work.
 * Add `-C` option to not load a configuration file.
 Mostly for testing.
 * Write spoken text to a log file.
-  * Configurable timestamp.
+  * Configurable timestamp. `Done`
-  * Write spoken text before modification with a timestamp.
+  * Write spoken text before modification with a timestamp. `Done`
   * Write a message for startup and shutdown.
   * Events to log for a mode verbose mode?
+* Cleanup the Variables in TVTVApp.
+They are a bit of a mess.
+  * Not consistent: OutputAppend, OutputFile, OutputFileName, WriteText
+* Better handling of writing a blank line to the output file.
+It is getting messy handling this special case.
 * Find a way to handle Control-C. This is proving difficult.
 As far as I can tell I would have to use the Crt and Keyboard Units, which pose other issues.
 * Expand the interactive user interface.
   * Add aliases for frequently spoken phrases. `In Progress.`